vmware/vks-image-builder/docs/windows.md

 Download the custom image from local storage or from the vCenter Server.

-In your vSphere with Tanzu environment, create a local content library and upload the custom image there.
+In your vSphere Kubernetes Service environment, create a local content library and upload the custom image there.

-Refer to the documentation for [creating a local content library][tkgs-service-with-supervisor] for use with vSphere Kubernetes Service.
+Refer to the documentation for [creating a local content library][vsphere-service-with-supervisor] for use with vSphere Kubernetes Service.

 You need to upload both Linux and Windows node images to the local content library as the Linux node image will be used to deploy VMs for Kubernetes Control Plane and Linux node pools (if any).